fanelenan7/people-finder/README.md

 ## How does it work?

 It's a React app that makes a call to FullContact API via Axios.
 You may find the API here: https://www.fullcontact.com/developer/docs/
-You may find a deployed version here: https://fanelenan7.github.io/people-finder

 ## Why?